Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Classification

 \section{Classification}

-In this section, we introduce the classification tool accompanying this work.
+In this section we introduce the classification tool described in this work.
 We demonstrate the probabilistic classification results using asteroid observations with different wavelength regions covered.
 We further investigate degeneracies in the classification space.
 Finally, we compare the results obtained in this taxonomy to the previous systems.